 Taisa continues to resist the social media revolution, but she can be found overusing emojis on the Cyber Skyline Slack along with the other Player Ambassadors.

-Find all the blog posts written by Taisa here!
+Find all the mega blog posts written by Taisa here!